Samuelk-Chase/CS3450-Software-Engineering/HighLevelDesign/Backend.md

   - **Stripe:** For handling payments and purchasing the game.
   - **AI Language Model:** An AI-based model that generates stories for the game.
 This can be an API for a pre-trained model like GPT-4 or a custom language model.
   - **AI Image Generation:** An external service to generate card images based on AI models, providing users with unique visual content for the game.
+  - **OAuth**: For handling authentication and to provide extra security for the user.

 **Design Rationale:**
 Client-Server separation ensures clear division of responsibilities, allowing the backend to manage game logic and storage, while the frontend focuses on delivering an interactive experience.